spreems/peakperformance/README.md

 •	Navigate to Data Products --> Market Place
     Search for Peak Performance  --> Click On "Get"

-## Usage

-•	Comprehensive Data Intelligence:
-        With Peak Performance, you can instantly gain visibility across all connected data sources and databases within your enterprise.
-•	Enterprise Visibility:
-        With Peak Performance, you can monitor the health, cost, and performance of your Snowflake Data Cloud.
-This means you can always stay on top of your data operations and make informed decisions.
-•	Optimized Cost Performance Analysis:
-        Peak Performance provides detailed insights into your data estate and Snowflake usage.
-It enables businesses to identify areas of inefficiency and optimize credit consumption, storage, and query efficiencies.
-This leads to higher ROI and a supercharged Snowflake environment, ensuring you maximize your Snowflake investment.
-•	User and Query Analytics:
-        With Peak Performance, you can track successful and failed logins, average execution time by user or query type, and much more for enhanced security and efficiency.
-•	Optimizing Data Operations:
-        With Peak Performance, you can access detailed analytics on CPU usage, execution times, and query performance to fine-tune your data operations.

 ## SETUP SQL
 Setup references to objects related to  Alation Consumption Tracker  START